 And also be sure to watch this cool presentation by Fabiano Amorim.

-Hopefully you’re now familiar with SQL Server’s different join operator types, and how their complexity is calculated – and consequently, how SQL Server chooses which of them to use (based on their respective complexity costs).
+Hopefully you’re now familiar with SQL Server’s physical join operator types, and how their complexity is calculated – and consequently, how SQL Server chooses which to use (based on their respective complexity costs).

 - Complexity: O(NlogM)